unskript/Awesome-CloudOps-Automation/README_extending_docker.md

 ### How to specify values for arguments used in checks

-You can specify the values for the arguments that are used in the Checks in the Global file `unskript_config.yaml` You can see an example of that file in `unskript-ctl` Folder.
+You can specify the values for the arguments that are used in the Checks in the **checks** section of the unskript_ctl_config.yaml.
+For eg:

-* In your `YOUR_REPO_DIRECTORY/actions/` Directory create a file unskript_config.yaml
-   > touch $YOUR_REPO_DIRECTORY/actions/unskript_config.yaml
-* Update the contents of the unskript_config.yaml file like so.
    ```
-   globals:
+   checks:
+     # Arguments common to all checks, like region, namespace, etc.
+     arguments:
+       global:
+         region: us-west-2
          namespace: "awesome-ops"
          threshold: "string"
-      region: "us-west-2"
          services: ["calendar", "audit"]
    ```

 > Here namespace is the argument used in the checks and "awesome-ops" is the value assigned to that argument.